Setting up signatures

 If you own another email address (e.g. team@, support@, sales@), you can send mail as that address at any time from your own email account.

-Step 1: Add an address you own
+Step 1: Add the email address you want to send from

 • Click the Accounts and import or Accounts tab.